Icel Maître boning knife – precise control when butchering

 How do I best maintain my boning knife?

-Always hand wash the knife with mild soapy water and thoroughly dry it after use.
-Avoid the dishwasher, and store it protected from bumps and impacts.
+Always wash the knife by hand with mild soapy water and dry it thoroughly after use.
+Avoid the dishwasher and store it protected from knocks and impacts.

 What is the difference between a boning knife and a filleting knife?

-A boning knife is designed for removing bones and working closely with bones in meat, while a filleting knife typically has a thinner, more flexible blade for cutting along fish bones and slicing thin pieces.
+A boning knife is designed to remove bones and work close to the bone structure in meat, while a filleting knife typically has a thinner, more flexible blade for cutting along fish bones and slicing thin portions.